skrey/yellow-extensions/documentation/english/api.md

 **$yellow->pages->find($location, $absoluteLocation = false)**
 Return page collection with one specific page

-The following works for any page collection,
-e.g methods that return more than one page.
+The following works for any page collection, e.g functions that return more than one page:

 **$pages->filter($key, $value, $exactMatch = true)**
 Filter page collection by meta data